 MARKET REPORTS.

-ceremonies of dedication and accept.
 Cotton, Cotton Seed and Meal Prices in the Markets of North Carolina For the Past Week.

-As reported to the Division of Markets, North Carolina Agricultural Exernment is considering warning the periment Station and Department of Agriculture, Raleigh.
+As reported to the Division of Markets, North Carolina Agricultural Exernment is considering warning the periment Station and Department of Agriculture, Raleigh